What Does A Bee See? thumbnail image

 Bees see with their five eyes.
 They have three smaller ocelli on top of their heads and two large, more prominent ones on either side.
 Each of these larger eyes is called a compound eye.

-The Ocelli Help Honey Bees Find Light
+The Ocelli Help Bees Find Light

 The ocelli sit at the center of the top of the bee’s head.
 These ocelli have single lenses that measure light intensity.
 Its primary function is to help the bee find a light source and orient itself as it navigates the world.

-The Compound Eye Helps Honey Bees See Color
+The Compound Eyes Help Bees See Color

-What Are facets?
+What Are Facets?

 Facets are the main component of the bee’s eyes that lets them see color.
 It also allows them to see things at an extremely wide angle.
 These facets are responsible for the bee’s sharp vision.